SD Education Rpt BLOG

 I come from a pro-union background and family.
 I

-the union, it's with the leadership.
-I'm sorry to see Mr.
+union, it's with the leadership.
+I'm sorry to see Mr. Freeman

-Freeman wanting to have his cake AND eat it too.
-If
+wanting to have his cake AND eat it too.
+If these were flush

-the union to speak about supporting each other as
+opportunity for the union to speak about supporting each

-leadership?
-Is the union working to remedy this lack
+participation for union leadership?
+Is the union working to

-of involvement by membership?
-I've made it a side
+remedy this lack of involvement by membership?
+I've made

 this budget crunch.
 By far the answers have been to

-the last time the union surveyed it's members and
+last time the union surveyed it's members and when was

 San Diego